Ask yourself, is your organization complacent?

-Many years ago, I left my NFL playing days behind and entered what I thought would be the organized, disciplined, team-first culture of corporate America.
-But then, I was amazed to discover that organizations seemed as if they were winging it for the most part.
+Many years ago, I left my NFL playing days behind and entered what I thought would be corporate America’s organized, disciplined, team-first culture.
+But then, I was amazed to discover organizations seemed to be winging it for the most part.

 That’s right—winging it!

-Wasted time, wasted energy, and wasted talent.
-I found many to be lethargic, directionless, and chaotic, with no sense of genuine urgency to win now.
+Wasted time, energy, and talent.
+I found many lethargic, directionless, and chaotic, with no genuine urgency to win now.

-Mired in complacency, the tenor of many was “they were doing was just fine,” lacking any resolve to take on the competition.
+Mired in complacency, the tenor of many was “they were doing was just fine.”
+Lacking any resolve to take on the competition.
 I was stunned by this new awareness.
-Organizations need to get back to the fundamentals of consistent winning by maximizing human performance.
-Developing, coaching, and growing their talent to go after wins with deep-felt determination.
+Organizations must return to the fundamentals of winning by maximizing human performance.
+Developing, coaching, and growing their talent to win with deep-felt determination.

-Complacency is a concept researched for decades by my friend Dr. John Kotter, Konosuke Matsushita Professor of Leadership, Emeritus, at the Harvard Business School, an author, and the founder of Kotter International.
-Dr. Kotter calls complacency an all-too-common occurrence in organizations that have achieved success and that knowing how to identify complacency is half the battle in overcoming it.
+Is your organization complacent?
+It is a concept researched for decades by my friend, Konosuke Matsushita, Professor of Leadership, Emeritus Dr. John Kotter at the Harvard Business School, and the founder of Kotter International.
+Dr. Kotter calls complacency an all-too-common occurrence in organizations that have achieved success.
+However, knowing how to identify complacency is half the battle in overcoming it.

-The origins of complacency are derived from past success, historical success, even antidotal success.
-A complacency definition reveals why: “Complacency is a feeling of contentment or self-satisfaction coupled with an unawareness of danger or trouble looming around the corner.”
+The origins of complacency come from past success or historical success.
+A complacency definition reveals why.
+“Complacency is a feeling of contentment or self-satisfaction coupled with an unawareness of danger or trouble looming around the corner.”

 The second word is SELF.
-Complacency is a feeling that a person has about their behavior, about what they need to do or not do.
-This is important because it is possible to see problems yet be astonishingly complacent.
+Complacency is a feeling a person has about their behavior and what they need to do or not do.
+Knowing this is important.
+It is possible to see problems yet be astonishingly complacent.
 After all, you do not feel that the issues seen require changes in your actions.